epacuit/ltm/README.md

 # Learning to Manipulate under Limited Information

-README.md for the code used in the paper "Learning to Manipulate under Limited Information" by Wes Holliday, Alex.
+README.md for the code used in the paper "Learning to Manipulate under Limited Information" by Wesley H. Holliday, Alex Kristoffersen, and Eric Pacuit.

 ## Notebooks